Z4Tech/SVG_GeometrizeJSON_Converter/README.md

 You can move, rotate and scale existing shapes.

-You can also add new ellipses in Inkscape, haven't tested in other softwares yet.
+You can also add new ellipses in Inkscape or Adobe Illustrator, haven't tested in other softwares yet.

+##12/17/2021
+Add triangle support in Adobe Illustrator.
+Just draw closed triangles using pen tool, it can be ported into Forza with the moded forza-painter (download availible in the git repo)